 The Program includes orthopedic physicians, dermatologists, diagnostic radiologists, medical oncologists, surgical oncologists, radiation oncologists, and pathologists, all with specific expertise in the treatment and care of patients with sarcoma.

-Clinical trials are also available to patients through Yale Cancer Center, bringing the latest treatment options to our clinics to benefit our patients.
+Clinical trials are also available to patients through Yale Cancer Center, bringing the latest treatment options to our clinics to benefit our patients in Connecticut and beyond.

 Most patients receive a course of multi-drug chemotherapy and/or radiation first, followed by limb-sparing surgery for sarcomas of the bone, which removes the tumor without amputation, and more chemotherapy.